2015 federal budget recap

 Related article: Understanding the basics of the TFSA

 Minimum RRIF payments

-This could make for a topic all by itself.
+This could make a topic all by itself.
 RRIF minimum payments (the formula to calculate minimum payments) have been lowered for 2015 and going forward.
-From the information I have seen since the budget’s release, the new minimums at age 71 are close to 20-30% lower than pre budget calculations.
+From the information I have seen since the budget’s release, the new minimums at age 71 are close to 20-30% lower than pre-budget calculations.
 As the RRIF holder gets older though the formula eventually calculates out at the same percentages as before.
 Remember, these minimum payment calculations are for age 71 and older.
-If you start a RRIF and you are younger than 71, old rules apply.
+If you start an RRIF and you are younger than 71, old rules apply.